 - summary or detailed - users may choose to configure summary or detailed alerts.
 Detailed alerts will contain molecule IDs and protocol names.

-- disabled - users may not configure any e-mail alerts.
+- disabled - users may not create any email alerts.

 Project association via data import:

-This setting determines whether chemistry resource (molecules and batches) are shared automatically during data file imports.
+This setting determines whether chemistry resources (molecules and batches) are shared automatically during data file imports.
 By default, "Molecule, batch, and plate sharing require explicit acceptance", meaning that a "suspicious event" on the import report needs to be manually accepted in order to proceed with resource sharing.
-More about this suspicious event.
+Read more about this suspicious event.

 If this setting is switched off, the import report event will be "noteworthy", and will be automatically accepted without explicit user acceptance.

 This setting determines whether link outs are permitted.
 CDD may not guarantee security of your data once it leaves the secure vault environment and is passed via a link out to another service.
 The options include:

 - Ban external links - Most secure option.
 Links to external resources are hidden from users.